CatPoweredPlugins/CaseInsensitiveASF/README.md

-# ASF Case Insensitive Bot Names Plugin
+п»ї# ASF Case Insensitive Bot Names Plugin
 Plugin for [ASF](https://github.com/JustArchiNET/ArchiSteamFarm/) that makes bot names case-insensitive, so you can use `BotName`, `botname`, and `BoTnAmE` to refer to your bot.
 Also works for regular expressions in bot names.
 Make sure you don't have multiple bots with names that differ only by case (only applicable to case-sensitive file systems of course).
 If you have two files `BotName.json` and `botname.json` in your config folder - you are guaranteed to have troubles.
 Works only with ASF 4.0+